Skip to content

 Best for

-Practising data analysts who want the credential with the most employer recognition in the BI space
+Practising analysts — the credential with the most employer recognition in the BI space

 Microsoft Certified: Power Platform Functional Consultant Associate